openstack/keystone/doc/source/architecture.rst

 Keystone Architecture
 =====================

-Much of the design is precipitated from the expectation that the auth backends for most deployments will actually be shims in front of existing user systems.
+Much of the design assumes that in most deployments auth backends will be shims in front of existing user systems.

 Services